Want a steady stream of new physical therapy patients coming in to your practice? Then you need more than just one form of PT marketing…

-Register for a FREE Google My Business account.
+Register for a FREE Google Business Profile account.
 It’s how you’ll update your Google listing for your practice, meaning…

 When someone googles for a practice like yours (or YOURS directly), one of the first things Google shows from its search is your Google business listing (like the one above).